 Why do we need vitamin C?
 Find out here.

 Vitamin C helps support the immune system in a number of ways.
-For example, a dietary intake of vitamin C may help prevent and treat respiratory and other infections, according to an article from 2017.
+For example, a dietary intake of vitamin C may help prevent and treat respiratory and other infections, according to an

 In particular, older adults, people with chronic conditions, and those who smoke should ensure that they have an adequate intake of vitamin C. Grapefruit may be a good option.